-Hertfordshire County Council's medication policy_was published in January 2019 and outlines the roles, responsibilities, and procedures for assisting people living in their own homes in receipt of regulated and non-regulated homecare and community support with prescribed medication as part of their care and support plan.
-An updated policy can be found here.
+Hertfordshire County Council's medication policy was published in January 2019 and outlines the roles, responsibilities, and procedures for assisting people living in their own homes in receipt of regulated and non-regulated homecare and community support with prescribed medication as part of their care and support plan.
 Essex County Council's Medicines standards for providers was published in February 2022 and includes pharmaceutical or medicines management activities including handling, purchasing, storing, transporting, prescribing, dispensing, administering and disposal of medication.